-Pupils' love being creative with this hands-on project.
-Lessons are differentiated with strong cross-curricular (Literacy, Science) links, whilst requiring very little resources; only paper and desired material (I have used Fimo clay but another material could be used instead, such as cardboard).
-Also Included are diffirenciated resources and student/teacher examples.
+Pupils' love being creative with this project.
+Lessons are differentiated with strong cross-curricular (Literacy, Geography, Science) links, whilst requiring very little resources (only paper, card and tape).
+Also Included is diffirenciated resources, and student/teacher examples.

-Lesson consists of starter> class discussions> main task> peer assessment> plenary> Independent study (homework).
-Lesson is a double but could be extended over several lessons; particularly with the latter task.
+Lesson consists of literacy starter> class discussions>prep task> main task.
+Lesson could be extended over several lessons; particularly with the latter task.

 If you enjoyed this lesson, please see the other lessons in my KS3 Architecture series (each lesson for each individual architect).
 In this unit, pupils will gain an understanding into what is architecture and identify the individual architectural styles and creative processes of varying architects (Le Corbusier, Zaha Hadid, Frank Gehry and Daniel Libeskind), applying their understanding through 2D and 3D model-making.